danjohnson3141/Jekyll-Test/GET--&#47app_sponsors.md

 This route is used to return a list of all of the application sponsors (these are different than event sponsors).

+The user needs to be logged in and have valid credentials to use this route

 #### Parameters

 none; only default response